AbsaOSS/living-doc-generator/README.md

 ## Motivation

 Addresses the need for continuously updated documentation accessible to all team members and stakeholders.
-Achieves this by extracting information directly from GitHub issues and integrating this functionality to deliver real-time, markdown-formatted output.
+Achieves this by extracting information directly from GitHub issues and integrating this functionality to deliver real-time, mdoc viewer capable formatted output.
 Ensures everyone has the most current project details, fostering better communication and efficiency throughout development.

 ---
 ## Mining Regimes